OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 *   Try to reverse engineer any portion of our Services.
 *   Try to interfere with any user, host, or network, for example by sending a virus, overloading, spamming, or mail-bombing.
 *   Use our Services to distribute malware.
+*   Use our Services or any functionality of the Coursera platform for anything other than for completing online courses or for pedagogical purposes.
 *   Impersonate or misrepresent your affiliation with any person or entity.
 *   Encourage or help anyone do any of the things on this list.

 Copyright and Trademark Policy

-_Effective as of April 3rd, 2015._
+_Effective as of January 1, 2020._

-Coursera respects the intellectual property rights of our partner institutions, instructors, and other third parties and expects our users to do the same when using the Services.
+Coursera respects the intellectual property rights of our Content Providers, instructors, and other third parties and expects our users to do the same when using the Services.
 We reserve the right to suspend, disable, or terminate the accounts of users who repeatedly infringe or are repeatedly charged with infringing the copyrights, trademarks, or other intellectual property rights of others.

 The Digital Millennium Copyright Act of 1998 (the "DMCA") provides recourse for copyright owners who believe that material appearing on the Internet infringes their rights under U.S. copyright law.
 If you would like to read the DMCA, please visit the U.S. Copyright Office website at http://www.copyright.gov/legislation/dmca.pdf.